Lidarr keeps that Album set full, but what about all those singles you want? Well, this will help you grab them and stuff them into Navidrome :)

 - SLSKD_PASS=your-slskd-password

-MusicGrabber can import tracks from Spotify, Apple Music, Amazon Music, and Tidal playlists.
-Paste a supported URL in the Bulk Import tab to fetch the track list, then import them via YouTube/Monochrome/SoundCloud.
+MusicGrabber can import tracks from Spotify, Apple Music, Amazon Music, YouTube, SoundCloud, Tidal, Beatport, Monochrome, and ListenBrainz playlists.
+Paste a supported URL in the Bulk Import tab to fetch the track list, then import them via the enabled search sources.

 How it works by source: